jimsihk/codespace-oke-k8s/README.md

 - git
 - kubectl

-This could also be used for interacting with other resoruces on Oracle Cloud.
+This could also be used for interacting with other resources on Oracle Cloud.

 ## Pre-requsite
 1. Create an Oracle Cloud account